-Travel time coming from Legazpi City took us almost an hour reaching the place.
-Parking fee is P25.
+Travel time coming from Legazpi City took us almost an hour to reach the place.
+The parking fee is P25.
 We climbed uphill to the main entrance.
-Standard rate for entrance fee is P300 maximum of 6 persons and in excess, P50/head.
+The standard rate for entrance fee is P300 maximum of 6 persons and in excess, P50/head.
 I told the guide that the first time we went here we paid P100 only, no per head basis.
 He didn’t count us all anymore and charged us P500 only.
 Thank you!

-We went inside the first opening and was greeted by a sudden gentle cool breeze.
+We went inside the first opening and were greeted by a sudden gentle cool breeze.
 Wow!
 My buddies uttered with amazement and so we started exploring the dark chambers.
-Our tour guide was equipped with flash light and started telling us about Hoyop Hoyopan Cave.
+Our tour guide was equipped with a flashlight and started telling us about Hoyop Hoyopan Cave.
 But before we proceed, he warned us to be careful not to bang on hanging rocks and walls along the way.

 We entered into the third opening which is the burial ground of our ancestors, the early inhabitants of the cave.
 Again, a cool breeze gave us a wonderful chilling sensation.
 There were man-made concrete benches for resting but everyone was excited to explore inside rather than sit.

-Earthen jars found in this cave dated 200 B.C. to 900 A.D. were now housed to National Museum in Manila.
-The kids were fascinated looking to fossils of bone in one stone and skull to the other stone.
+Earthen jars found in this cave dated 200 B.C. to 900 A.D. were now housed in National Museum in Manila.
+The kids were fascinated looking at fossils of bone in one stone and skull to the other stone.

-We stepped into the circular platform which was used as dance floor by the party goers during the strict implementation of Martial Law.
+We stepped into the circular platform which was used as a dance floor by the party-goers during the strict implementation of Martial Law.
 There were fruit bats on the ceilings but surprisingly, there’s no stinky smell of guano in the area.
 This is so because the cave was well-ventilated.

 Added interesting sights which were not mentioned by the tour guide from our last visit were the shining crystals and the coral deposits.
 The crystals glistened when spotted by the flashlight.
-The coral deposit is evidence that the cave was covered by a large body of water long time ago.
+The coral deposit is a piece of evidence that the cave was covered by a large body of water a long time ago.

-It was fun to walk around, squeezed ourselves to narrow exit and be amazed how God created these wonderful rock formations.
+It was fun to walk around, squeezed ourselves to narrow exits and be amazed at how God created these wonderful rock formations.
 It took our tour almost an hour because of curiosity and lots of picture taking.
-The cave is not for tourism alone but it plays an integral part to the locals as they take refuge inside during rampaging typhoons which frequent the region.
+The cave is not for tourism alone but it plays an integral part to the locals as they take refuge inside during rampaging typhoons that frequent the region.

-It’s a must to pay P100 or P200 for a local tour guide because you will not only enjoy the light trek but you will be educated too.
+It’s a must to pay P100 or P200 to a local tour guide because you will not only enjoy the light trek but you will be educated too.

-- There is comfort room near souvenir stores with maintenance fee of P5.
+- There is a comfort room near souvenir stores with a maintenance fee of P5.